affinity-engine/ember-theater-web/markdown/en/learn/director/directions/scene.md

 ### `Scene(sceneId)`

 Transitions to the current scene window to the provided scene.
-Alternatively, you can provide a callback, which will receive the normal arguments for a `scene`, including `script`, `data`, and `window`.
+Alternatively, you can provide a callback, which will receive the normal arguments for a `scene`, including `script`, and `window`.
 Note that callbacks will not be recorded and the game cannot be saved while they are executing.

 ```js
 // provide a scene id